Have you ever wondered how long you should keep the grow lights on your plants? If so, you’re not alone.

 But the extra hours, I found, retarded growth on some plants instead of increasing growth.

-Growth quality in most plants is dependent upon the period of darkness they receive, as well as the period of light.
+Growth quality in most plants is dependent upon the period or hours of darkness they receive, as well as the period of light.

-Now a timer switches the lights on at 7 A.M. and off at 10 P.M.
-When growing plants in a basement setup, the lights may need to stay on 2 to 3 hours longer.
+Now a timer switches the grow lights on at 7 A.M. and off at 10 P.M.
+When growing plants in a basement setup, the lights may need to stay on 2 to 3 hours per day longer.

 An automatic timer switches lights on and off making it handy for: